j4nk3e/alchemy_pub/README.md

 For styling, [daisyUI](https://github.com/saadeghi/daisyui) allows easy change of themes and creation of your own style using [Tailwind](https://github.com/tailwindlabs/tailwindcss).
 The site is fully responsive for mobile and desktop resolutions, and supports themes for dark and light mode.
 Code blocks are automatically highlighted using [highlight.js](https://github.com/highlightjs/highlight.js).

+With [LiveDeck](priv/pages/LiveDeck.md), AlchemyPub comes with an interactive presentation framework.
+It can turn any markdown page into a dynamic, interactive presentation.

 Page visits are tracked anonymously.
 Thanks to [Phoenix Presence](https://hexdocs.pm/phoenix/Phoenix.Presence.html), it can keep track of navigation and the duration of each page visit.
 This also powers the live online counter in the navigation bar.
 The tracking data is stored in a file based SQLite database using Ecto.
 No external database or configuration is required.
 The tracking data can be viewed through the [Phoenix LiveDashboard](https://github.com/phoenixframework/phoenix_live_dashboard).

 ## Getting Started